Most states have cut back public health powers amid pandemic | WTOP

 Republican legislators in more than half of U.S. states, spurred on by voters angry about lockdowns and mask mandates, are taking away the powers that state and local officials use to protect the public against infectious diseases.

-A Kaiser Health News review of hundreds of pieces of legislation found that, in all 50 states, legislators have proposed bills to curb such public health powers since the COVID-19 pandemic began.
-While some governors vetoed bills that passed, at least 26 states pushed through laws that permanently weaken government authority to protect public health.
+A Kaiser Health News review found that, in all 50 states, legislators have proposed bills to curb such public health powers since the COVID-19 pandemic began.
+At least 26 states passed laws that permanently weaken government authority to protect public health.
 In three additional states, an executive order, ballot initiative or state Supreme Court ruling limited long-held public health powers.
-More bills are pending in a handful of states whose legislatures are still in session.

 President Joe Biden last week announced sweeping vaccination mandates and other COVID-19 measures, saying he was forced to act partly because of such legislation.
-“My plan also takes on elected officials in states that are undermining you and these lifesaving actions,” he said.
+All told:

 —At least nine states have new laws banning or limiting mask mandates.
 Executive orders or a court ruling limit mask requirements in five more.

-Much of this legislation takes effect as COVID-19 hospitalizations in some areas are climbing to the highest numbers at any point in the pandemic, and children are back in school.
+Much of this legislation takes effect as COVID-19 hospitalizations in some areas are climbing to the highest numbers at any point in the pandemic.

 “We really could see more people sick, hurt, hospitalized or even die, depending on the extremity of the legislation and curtailing of the authority,” said Lori Tremmel Freeman, head of the National Association of County and City Health Officials.

 Public health academics and officials are frustrated that they, instead of the virus, have become the enemy.
-They argue this will have consequences that last long beyond this pandemic, diminishing their ability to fight the latest COVID-19 surge and future disease outbreaks, such as being able to quarantine people during a measles outbreak.
+They argue this will have consequences that last long beyond this pandemic, diminishing their ability to fight the latest COVID-19 surge and future disease outbreaks.

 “It’s kind of like having your hands tied in the middle of a boxing match,” said Kelley Vollmar, executive director of the Jefferson County Health Department in Missouri.